continuouspipe/continuouspipe/documentation/content/configuration/deployments.md

 ```

 ## Endpoints
-Note: for most of the cases, the `from_external` accessibility value is enough.
+Note: in most cases, the `from_external` accessibility value is enough.

 If you are using a cluster that supports Ingress and SSL certificates, then you can use the `endpoints` configuration to define these endpoints: